 Thinking laterally, have the learners create ambition in a tangible form, paying attention to shape and texture, then explaining their rationale.
-Those who find the text difficult to access can explore this theme in a visual manner while sharpening their critical thinking.
+Those who found the text difficult to access can explore this theme in a visual manner while sharpening their critical thinking.

-Then the educator can read the soliloquy to the class and have them in pairs write down the key words or phrases that relate to ambition on sticky notes.
+Then the educator can read the soliloquy to the class and have them, in pairs, write down the key words or phrases that relate to ambition on sticky notes.
 Using these words, learners draw a conceptual image relating to the text.
 Educators could finish this exercise by presenting a spectrum of colours and asking pupils to associate them with particular words in the soliloquy.
-In addition to obvious links - such as red for blood - words such as "assassination", "vaulting" and "consequence" can generate interesting discussion and debate.
+In addition to obvious links - such as red for blood - words such as 'assassination', 'vaulting' and 'consequence' can generate interesting discussion and debate.